Aryansh-S/USACO/Implementations/Algorithms/Query DS/Easy_Segtrees/README.md

 Iterative segment trees
 - short, simple, and efficient compared to recursive
 - "demonstrationals" folder helps visualize precise node allocation
+- imperfect binary trees become multiple binary trees; we have a family and don't require a perfect power of 2

+But using a power of 2 for binary search, ordered statistics, etc. is highly recommended because it is easier to keep track of individual levels
+- using the iterative version with a perfect power of 2 happens to be much cleaner than having to deal with the recursive version at any rate

 ## Description
 Easy segment trees for general use